PratikKunapuli/EQTrackingControl/README.md

 ## Environments (jax_envs.py)
 1. PointParticlePosition
 `env = PointParticlePosition(equivariant=False)`
 This environment represents a single point particle where the actions directly affect the velocity of the particle.
 The state of the particle is represented as the position and velocity in 3 dimension (x,y,z).
 Observation is the state of the particle and a reference state (position and velocity), but in this environment the reference velocity is set to be 0.
 This represents a statically fixed goal.
+In the equivariant mode, the Gallilean symmetry is employed and the observation is reduced to the error between the reference and state in both position and velocity (6-dim).

 ## Training (train_policy.py)
 In order to train a policy, we can simply run `python train_policy.py` with some specified arguments.